How to Write the University of Washington Essays 2022-2023

 This prompt is specific to those applying to the honors program, and as such, it should contain a level of interest one notch above a typical admissions essay.
 Prospective students should research the honors program online to discover its different offerings.
 Take some time to reflect on which aspects of the honors program appeal the most to you, and how you would realistically take advantage of those opportunities.

-The more specific you are, the better.
+Additionally, the more specific you are when highlight opportunities offered by the honors program, the better.
 If there is a certain conference you want to participate in, or class you want to take, mention it!
 Getting granular demonstrates the research you have done and underscores your interest in both the university and the honors program.
 Just one caveat: you can mention specific professors, but only do so if you’re truly familiar with their research; otherwise, it will seem like disingenuous name-dropping.

 Here’s an example of something to avoid: